 Sir Sidney Sitwell and his son Sisson both worked in India during a period spanning some 50 years from the 1890s to 1940s.
 The collection contains photographs which document aspects of their lives and work and also includes a mid-Victorian family album from the early days of photography.

 Charles Trotter was a leading professional photographer in Nairobi from 1951 - 1962.
 The negatives and prints here form his complete output from this period and cover British-Kenyan high society, royal and ceremonial events, industry, safari, sporting fixtures and landscapes from around East Africa.
-The collection also contains photographs belonging to his parents James and Margaret, who lived and worked in Africa between 1912 and 1937.
+Also included are documents relating to his life in Nairobi and experiences as an Olympic competitor.
+The collection also contains photographs and documents belonging to Trotter's parents James and Margaret, who lived and worked in Africa between 1912 and 1937.

 R W W Turner worked for the Attock Oil Company in northern India in the 1930s.
 His family lived near Rawalpindi, and at Murree.
 This collection includes 5 films showing domestic scenes, oil fields, tourist trips, bi-planes.
 The 10 photographs include staff working at the company.